 Having a well written and informative product description is a must in e-commerce.
 This allows people to fully understand your product and its characteristics (i.e sizing) so that their expectations are met.
 There will be no surprises and no reasons for return if the product received is exactly what was described.

 An effective product description must feature descriptive characteristics (measurements, color, materials), key features and main benefits.
-You can also include a user guide and other information you consider essential for good product functionality – for example, its limitations and usage specifications.
+You can also include a user guide and other information you consider essential for good product functionality – e.g. its limitations and usage specifications.

 2. Showcase your product well

-One of the downsides of shopping online is the lack of possibility to see and test the product in real life, creating false expectations that can lead to returns.
+One of the downsides of shopping online is the inability to see and test the product in real life, creating false expectations that can lead to returns.
 This situation may also lead to a customer not purchasing the product at all.

-One way to prevent this is by including high-quality video and/or images that fully showcase the characteristics and features of your products from different angles, including using VR technology and 360º photography if possible.
+You can prevent this by including high-quality video and/or images that fully showcase the characteristics and features of your products from different angles, including using VR technology and 360º photography if possible.
 Video can also help to demonstrate physical attributes such as texture and weight.
 User-generated content such as customer photos and reviews can also decrease the rate of product returns.

 An additional benefit of having good photography and video is improving your customers’ brand experience, creating a sense of high quality, responsibility and professionalism.